bananlabs/RaffleBot/README.md

 * [telegraf](https://www.npmjs.com/package/telegraf) | Telegram Bot framework | Install version 3.38: _npm i --save telegraf@3.38 -E_.
 * [node-fetch](https://www.npmjs.com/package/node-fetch) | A light-weight module that brings window.fetch to Node.js

+Create a .env file with your API Token, use the env-sample file as an example.